Jhabua nuns rape case: Incident

-The nuns came from Tamil Nadu came to the Nawapura village in the predominantly tribal, Jhabua District at October 11, 1997 to set up a Medical Clinic at the Preetisharan Ashram.
+The nuns came from Tamil Nadu to the Nawapura village in the predominantly tribal Jhabua District on October 11, 1997 to set up a Medical Clinic at the Preetisharan Ashram.
 Three of them were aged between 25-30 and the fourth one was aged over thirty.
 They soon made the village their home.
 The four nuns lived alone in the ashram which was looked after by two watchmen.
 The in-charge of the ashram was a priest, who is also their nearest neighbor, lived 500 meters away.
 The area also lacked street lights and its becomes entirely dark after evening.

 At night, about 2 a.m on 23 September, a group of men came to the ashram and requested the nuns to come with them claiming that a some children at a nearby village were ill.
 The nuns told them to call the watchmen, who were supposed to guard the ashram were asleep at the residence of the priest in-charge as the priest went to the town of Dahod for some work.
 The men started to force their way in by trying to break through the fold-able metal grill outside the main door.
-Realizing their intentions, the nuns blew whistles to get the attention of the watchmen who were asleep half a kilometer away.
-The men managed to break through the metal grill, the main door and to the one of the rooms the nuns locked themselves in.
+Realizing their intentions, the nuns blew whistles to get the attention of the watchmen who were asleep half a kilometre away.
+The men managed to break through the metal grill, the main door and into one of the rooms the nuns locked themselves in.
 The men vandalized and ransacked the entire premises, gold and silver ornaments including approximately 20,000 rupees cash was reportedly stolen.

 When the attackers started to leave, some men stayed behind and told the others that they would join them later and then dragged the nuns outside the ashram and took turns to rape them.
 According to the police, the fourth nun was not raped because she appeared older and got beaten up for trying to stop the rape.
 While the nuns stated that all four of them were raped.